chromium/chromium/docs/branch_sheriff.md

 new CL to disable it only on the branch and go through the usual merge request process.

+Note: there is little value in merging changes to the stable release branch when the next milestone's stable release is less than a week away (since there are usually no planned stable respins at that point).
+You can find release dates on [chromiumdash][chromiumdash-schedule].

 ### Landing changes

 When you need to land a change to a branch, you'll need to go through [the same